-Aba Stevens is a founding member of BLAC and Chair of the Board of Directors.
+Aba Stevens is a founding member of BLAC.
 Having received her Juris Doctor from the University of Toronto Faculty of Law in 2009, she is a New York and Ontario-called attorney with a long-established commitment to equity and human rights.

 She has served in a voluntary capacity for numerous community organizations and initiatives, including the Black Secretariat and the Markham African Caribbean Canadian Association.
 She has bridged her community advocacy with her capital markets expertise by organizing a coalition of community organizations and equity-seeking individuals to respond to proposed diversity-related amendments by the Ontario Securities Commission.

 Aba’s legal practice has focused on securities, white collar criminal, constitutional, and employment law.
 As legal counsel to the Ontario Securities Commission and the Canadian Securities Transition Office, she has advised on wide ranging law reform initiatives relating to corporate governance, systemic risk, derivatives, market regulation, capital raising, data collection and emergency powers.
 Her employment law practice at Livelihood Legal fulfills her need for a practice area that is people-centred and progressive.

 Roy Williams is Professor Emeritus, Ryerson University School of Business.
 He has been an academic, business owner and a lifelong community advocate against racial discrimination, and for racial equity and social justice.